Basant1861/MMD-OPT/README.md

 # MMD-OPT

 Repository associated with our IEEE T-ASE journal submission.
-Will be updated soon!